sertit/arcgispro-cems/README.md

 3. To be sure, pull the last environment version: `git pull`
 4. Open an Anaconda Powershell as **administrator**
 5. Update conda `conda update -n base conda`
-6. Delete the conda environment `conda env remove -n ArcGIS Pro-cems`
+6. Delete the conda environment `conda env remove -n argispro-cems`

 ## Tests to do in order to check if everything is alright